christophsax/seasonal/README.md

     m <- seas(AirPassengers)
     series(m, "forecast.forecasts")

-Because the `forecast.save = "fct"` argument has not been specified in the model call, `series` re-evaluates the call with the 'forecast' spec enabled.
+Because the `forecast.save = "forecasts"` argument has not been specified in the model call, `series` re-evaluates the call with the 'forecast' spec enabled.
 It is also possible to show more than one ouput table at the same time:

     series(m, c("forecast.forecasts", "d1"))

 You can use either the unique short names of X-13 (such as `d1`), or the the long names (such as `forecasts`).
 Because the long table names are not unique, they need to be combined with the spec name (`forecast`).
+See `?series` for a complete list of options.

 Note that re-evaluation doubles the overall computation time.
 If you want to speed it up, you have to be explicit about the output in the model call:

-    m <- seas(AirPassengers, forecast.save = "fct")
+    m <- seas(AirPassengers, forecast.save = "forecasts")
-    series(m, "fct")
+    series(m, "forecast.forecasts")

 Some specs, like 'slidingspans' and 'history', are time consuming.
 Re-evaluation allows you to separate these specs from the basic model call: